18F/handbook/pages/18f/chapters/design.md

 Meanwhile, in the context of day-to-day work, different tools offer different levels of access.
 Here’s a quick reference to who can see what, when:

-- Only viewable by addresses: Slack DMs, Slack private groups, Email
+- Only viewable by members: Slack DMs, Slack private groups, Email
-- 18F only: open Slack channels
+- TTS only: open Slack channels
-- 18F plus invited guests: Slack channels labelled XXX-otheragencyhere or XXX-partners
+- TTS plus invited guests: Slack channels labelled XXX-otheragencyhere or XXX-partners
 - GSA only: Google Drive- you can share files outside GSA, but exercise caution!
 - Across the government: mailing lists